-- 1. Log in to the Web Console of the Appliance hosting the Portal (the master) as admin from a web browser: - https://<IP_address_of_Appliance>:99 - 2.
-Click the Appliance tab at the top of the window. - 3.
+- 1. Log in to the Web Console of the Appliance that hosts the Portal (the master) as admin from a web browser: - https://<IP address of Appliance>:99 - 2.
+Click the APPLIANCE tab at the top of the window. - 3.
 Select the Accounts section from the left-hand side menu. - 4.
 Under Notifications, type in the list of Email addresses that will receive the notifications.
 Separate the email addresses from each other by a comma. - 5.
 Click Save changes to make your changes permanent.